 Jeremy A. Rabkin, Professor of Law, Antonin Scalia Law School, George Mason University.
 Before joining the faculty in June 2007, he was, for over two decades, a professor in the Department of Government at Cornell University.
 Professor Rabkin serves on the Board of Directors of the US Institute of Peace (originally appointed by President George W. Bush in 2007, then appointed for a second term by President Barack Obama).
 He also serves on the Board of Academic Advisers of the American Enterprise Institute and on the Board of Directors of the Center for Individual Rights, a public interest law firm based in Washington, DC Professor Rabkin’s books include Law Without Nations?
 (Princeton University Press, 2005).
 His articles have appeared in major law reviews and political science journals and his journalistic contributions in a range of magazines and newspapers, including the Washington Post and Wall Street Journal.

-Mark J. Rozell, Acting Dean and Professor, School of Policy, Government, and International Affairs, George Mason University.
+Mark J. Rozell, Dean and Professor, Schar School of Policy and Government, George Mason University.
 Professor Rozell is the author of nine books and editor of twenty books on various topics in US government and politics including the presidency, religion and politics, media and politics, and interest groups in elections.
 His books include The President’s Czars: Undermining Congress and the Constitution (University Press of Kansas, 2012) (with Mitchel A. Sollenberger) and Executive Privilege: Presidential Power, Secrecy and Accountability (University Press of Kansas, 2010).
 He has testified before Congress on several occasions on executive privilege issues and has lectured extensively in the US and abroad.
 In recent years, he has lectured in China, India, Vietnam, Turkey, Austria, Germany, Great Britain, Italy, Poland, Denmark, Finland, and Sweden.